In this article, we cover what a smart lock is and what to expect from smart locks.

 How does a smart lock work?

-They contain the combination of some electrical and mechanical engineering.
+They contain a combination of electrical and mechanical engineering.
 A motor to operate a release mechanism and some electronics to interpret when to activate the motor to lock and unlock your door.

 The embedded electronics can process input from sensors or WiFi which acts as a cryptographic key to ensure security demands are met before activating the release mechanism of it.